 Residents of Germany pay taxes to Germany as well.
 In order to avoid double-taxation on your income, a number of tax stipulations can help reduce your US tax burden.
 These provisions include the Foreign Earned Income Exclusion (FEIE), Foreign Tax Credit, and totalization agreements.
 Utilizing these provisions to their full extent can make a great deal of difference on the amount of tax that you owe.

 The Foreign Earned Income Exclusion and the Foreign Tax Credit

-The Foreign Earned Income Exclusion permits you to exclude the first $104,100 of your 2018 foreign earned self-employment income on your US income tax return.
-For the 2017 tax year, you may exclude $102,100.
+The Foreign Earned Income Exclusion permits you to exclude the first $112,000 of your 2022 (filed in 2023) foreign earned self-employment income on your US income tax return.
+For the 2021(filed in 2022) tax year, you may exclude $108,700.
 The Foreign Tax Credit allows you to take a credit on your US income tax return for certain foreign income taxes paid to a foreign government on your self-employment income.
 In other words, the taxes you paid to the German government can be written off dollar-for-dollar on the amount that you owe to the US.

 Totalization agreements are tax treaties that the US government has enacted with certain other countries to help determine to which country taxes are owed.
 Factors such as where you live and work, and how long you intend to remain as a resident are considered when making this determination.
 These agreements ensure that you do not have to pay social security taxes to two governments when you would only receive one benefit.

 To further reduce your US tax obligations, self-employed expats are allowed to deduct expenses they incur for ordinary and necessary expenditures related to their business.
 These deductions can include business use of vehicles or equipment, home office expenses, and the cost of goods sold.
 The IRS has compiled a complete list of deductible expenses.